Amsterdam/vergunningcheck/CONTRIBUTING.md

 ## Nomenclature

-First a brief intro on some of the terminoligy and concepts we use to make sure the steps below make sense.
+First a brief intro on some of the terminology and concepts we use, to make sure the steps below make sense.

 _TODO: dmn, sttr, imtr etc. Consider moving this section to README.md instead_